Softmotions/ncms/ncms-docs/ncms-docs-en/doc/cookbook/cookbook.rst

 There are many other examples where it is not necessary to move all page data parts into  editable page attributes.
 The decision to define a page data part as an attribute should be guided by a frequency of this data part changes during a page lifetime.
-Also consider a `visual page editor <visual>` to modify a number of text blocks within a page.
+Also consider a :ref:`visual page editor <visual>` to modify a number of text blocks within a page.